 Name of support What does it offer?
-Who is it for How is it accessed Wellbeing Links (named on page 3) Non-specialist, group and one to one mentoring.
-Students who are experiencing general low mental health but have not met the threshold for specialist services Progress Leader referral Drop-in sessions at lunch times Jo Solomon (School counsellor) One to one counselling service Students experiencing specific difficulties with their mental health Progress Leader or Designated Safeguarding Lead referral Drop-in sessions at lunch times 2 days a week (see progress leader for specific times) Safeguarding Team Support and guidance on referrals to external agencies Students requiring specialist external agency support for their mental health Speak directly with a safeguarding team member in school.
+Who is it for How is it accessed Wellbeing Link - tier 1 support Non specialist, group and one to one mentoring.
+Students who are experiencing general low mental health but have not met the threshold for specialist services Year Progress Leader referral JPC one to one mentoring - tier 2 support One to one mentoring Students experiencing specific difficulties with their mental health Progress Leader or Designated Safeguarding Lead referral Healthy Family Team Drop-in sessions at lunchtime once per month Safeguarding Team Support and guidance on referrals to external agencies Students requiring specialist external agency support for their mental health Speak directly with a safeguarding team member in school.